qb fix - System Repair

 Fix Python configuration and install missing extensions:

-- Installs/repairs Python build deps and runtime packages (pip, docopt, virtualenv, etc.)
+- Installs/repairs Python build dependencies and runtime packages (pip, docopt, virtualenv, etc.)

-- Ensures compiled Python 3.11 and 3.13 are present and functional (skips where native), with pip/bootstrap synced
+- Ensures compiled Python 3.11 and 3.13 are present and functional, with pip/bootstrap synced

 - Applies PEP 668 safeguards (